Charles Woodburn: Honours and recognition

-Woodburn was appointed Commander of the Order of the British Empire (CBE) in the 2024 New Year Honours for services to international trade and skills development.
+Woodburn was appointed Commander of the Order of the British Empire (CBE) in the 2024 New Year Honours for support of the Ukrainian military and his involvement with international partnerships including AUKUS and the Global Combat Air Programme.
 He was elected a Fellow of the Royal Academy of Engineering in 2020.

 Personal life

 Woodburn is married with two children and lives in Surrey.
-He is a keen cyclist, skier and car enthusiast.